Common Cents leverages research and insights gleaned from behavioral economics to create interventions that lead to positive financial behaviors.

 Almost one third of adults have not started saving for retirement.
 More alarming, almost 25% of adults age 50-64 have not started to save for retirement.
 Our aim is to increase assets for retirement, as measured by amount of money put away relative to current income today.

-- LOWER DEBT AND INCREASED ACCESS TO GOOD CREDIT
+- LOWER DEBT AND INCREASE ACCESS TO GOOD CREDIT

-When faced with financial hardship it is too easy to seek money through pawnshops, auto title and payday lenders.
+When faced with financial hardship it is too easy to seek money through pawnshops, auto title lenders, and payday lenders.
 When faced with this surmounting debt, the system makes it easy to fall into the defeating and cyclical debt loop.
-Our aim is to make it easier to pay credit obligations and help provide access to good credit for low or thin file customers, as measured by average debt amounts and repayment rates.
+Our aim is to make it easier to pay credit obligations and help provide access to good credit for low- or thin- file customers, as measured by average debt amounts and repayment rates.

 - CASH FLOW MANAGEMENT

-Low-income families spend a far greater share of their income on core needs, such as housing, transportation, and food, than upper-income families.
-For example, households in the lower third spent 40 percent of their income on housing, while renters in that third spent nearly half of their income on housing, as of 2014.
+Low-income families spend a far greater share of their income on core needs- such as housing, transportation, and food- than upper-income families.
+For example, households in the lower third of income spent 40 percent of their income on housing, while renters in the middle third spent 25 percent and the top third 17 percent, as of 2014 (Pew’s analysis of Bureau of Labor Statistics Consumer Expenditure Survey Public-Use Microdata, 1996-2014).
 Our aim is to help reduce spending on key expenses, as measured by spending during the month.